karsonk09/greek_mythology_webpage/source/hecate/index.rst

 bodies, one of a young maiden then next and a mother figure and the last as a crone.
 Hecate is also associated with crossroads, doorways and realms beyond the world resulting in her dealing with spirits and Hades.
-She is also a virgin goddess like others namely Artemis, Athena and Hestia.
+She is also a virgin goddess like others namely :doc:`Artemis </artemis/index>`, :doc:`Athena </athena/index>` and :doc:`Hestia </hestia/index>`.
 When Persephone went missing Demeter came and asked Hecate to help her search and she did just that.
 Guiding Demeter with two torches in hand she leads her to Persephone and into Hades.
 After their reunion Hecate became Persephone’s companion in Hades.
 Hecate is a goddess of protection especially of women, whenever they travel or are in labor she watches over them.
 She also helps the elderly to make a smooth transition to the afterlife.